Haredi Judaism: Military

 The Torato Umanuto arrangement was enshrined in the Tal Law that came into force in 2002.
 The High Court of Justice later ruled that it could not be extended in its current form beyond August 2012.
 A replacement was expected.
-The IDF was, however, experiencing a shortage of personnel, and there were pressures to reduce the scope of the Torato Omanuto exemption.
+The IDF was, however, experiencing a shortage of personnel, and there were pressures to reduce the scope of the Torato Umanuto exemption.

-The Shahar program, also known as Shiluv Haredim (Ultra-Orthodox integration), allows Haredi men aged 22 to 26 to serve in the army for about a year and a half.
-At the beginning of their service, they study mathematics and English, which are often not well covered in Haredi boy schools.
-The program is partly aimed at encouraging Haredi participation in the workforce after military service.
-However, not all beneficiaries seem to be Haredim.

-Over the years, as many as 1000 Haredi Jews have volunteered to serve in a Haredi Jewish unit of the IDF known as the Netzah Yehuda Battalion, or Nahal Haredi.
-The vast majority of Haredi men, however, continue to receive deferments from military service.

 In March 2014, Israel's parliament approved legislation to end exemptions from military service for Haredi seminary students.
 The bill was passed by 65 votes to one, and an amendment allowing civilian national service by 67 to one.
+In June 2024, the Supreme Court of Israel declared any continued exemption of IDF conscription unlawful.
+The army began drafting 3,000 Haredi men the following month.

 There has been much uproar in Haredi society following actions towards Haredi conscription.
 While some Haredim see this as a great social and economic opportunity, others (including leading rabbis among them) strongly oppose this move.
 Among the extreme Haredim, there have been some more severe reactions.
 Several Haredi leaders have threatened that Haredi populations would leave the country if forced to enlist.
 Others have fueled public incitement against secular and National-Religious Jews, and specifically against politicians Yair Lapid and Naftali Bennett, who support and promote Haredi enlistment.
 Some Haredim have taken to threatening their fellows who agree to enlist, to the point of physically attacking some of them.

+The Shahar program, also known as Shiluv Haredim (Ultra-Orthodox integration), allows Haredi men aged 22 to 26 to serve in the army for about a year and a half.
+At the beginning of their service, they study mathematics and English, which are often not well covered in Haredi boy schools.
+The program is partly aimed at encouraging Haredi participation in the workforce after military service.
+However, not all beneficiaries seem to be Haredim.